 - Pollination: Self-pollinated.

 Sub-tropical, drought tolerant fruit tree.
 Figs are possibly the very first domesticated fruit.
 There is evidence of fig cultivation as early as 4,000 B.C.
-The sweetest develop when the daytime temperature regularly exceeds 95°F. Figs thrive in most soil types, as long as well-drained and will fruit in a variety of climates.
+The sweetest figs develop when the daytime temperature regularly exceeds 95°F. Figs thrive in most soil types, as long as it's well-drained, and they will fruit in a variety of climates.
+They need hardly any cold period to produce fruit.
 Mature trees are hardy to 15°F. Will re-grow from roots if winter-killed.
-Trees grow to 25' tall and 40' wide if not pruned.
+Mature standard trees grow to 25' tall and 40' wide if not pruned, dwarf trees can get 12-15' tall.
 Figs need warm soil for their roots to start growing.
-Figs do not like to be planted as bare-roots and are difficult to establish, so we sell these No. 1 size trees (2’ to 3’) in pots to enhance their survival rate.
+Figs do not like to be planted as bare-roots and are difficult to establish, so we sell these No. 1 size trees (about 1/4"-3/8" caliper) in pots (4" x 4" x 9") to enhance their survival rate.
 Trees are 1 year old and should begin to fruit in same year you plant them.

 Limited Guarantee for Dormant Trees & Plants (When Planted in the Ground by April 1st)

 Claim Deadline is June 1st (with the exception of persimmon trees, which have a deadline of June 15th)!
 Claims placed after June 1st (or June 15th for persimmon trees) will be denied.